wjase/mwweb/README.md

         Oil on paper, framed
         40 cm x 52.5 cm

- 5. Run node server and check that it looks ok.
+ 5. View website locally.
+Run node server and check that it looks ok.
+In terminal, type: node server.js.
+Open a browser and run the url localhost:3000